-I. It is the policy of Pennsylvania Health and Wellness® (PHW) that donor lymphocyte infusion (DLI) is medically necessary following an allogeneic hematopoietic stem cell transplantation (HSCT) for the treatment of relapsed or refractory hematologic malignancy or to decrease the risk of relapse of a hematologic malignancy.

-Note: DLI should not be used for the sole purpose of increasing donor chimerism without the risk of relapse.

-- II.
-It is the policy of PHW that current evidence does not support the use of donor lymphocyte infusion for any of the following: - A. Genetic modification or ex vivo manipulation of donor lymphocytes; - B. In the presence of higher than grade 2 acute graft-versus-host-disease (GvHD).
+- I. It is the policy of Pennsylvania Health and Wellness® that donor lymphocyte infusion is medically necessary following an allogenic HSCT or bone marrow transplant for any of the following indications: - A. To decrease the risk of relapse of hematologic malignancy; - B. To convert the recipient stem cells of the donor from mixed to full donor chimerism if there is a concern for relapse.
+DLI should not be used for the sole purpose of increasing donor chimerism without the risk of relapse. - II.
+It is the policy of Pennsylvania Health and Wellness that current evidence does not support the use of donor lymphocyte infusion for any of the following: - A. For the treatment of all other conditions than those specified above; - B. Genetic modification or ex vivo manipulation of donor lymphocytes; - C. In the presence of higher than grade 2 acute graft-versus-host-disease (GvHD); - D. In the presence of total host chimerism.